dthain/opsys-sp22/project5/index.md

 # Project 5: Virtual Memory

 The goals of this project are:
-- to demonstrate mastery of virtual memory concept.
+- to demonstrate mastery of the virtual memory concept.
 - to learn the code mechanics of operating system fault handlers.
 - to develop skills in quantitative system evaluation.
-- to gain further experience in writing short technical reports.

 ## Project Overview